chenwardT/lol_stats2/README.md

 Celery is configured to use a locally hosted AMQP broker with a Redis result backend.
 A single topic-type exchange, 'default', is configured to route messages to one of 3 queues.
+This is likely to change as development progresses.
 See settings/base.py for details.

-Workers should be started independently due to an issue with celery multi:
+Workers may be started independently due to an [issue](https://github.com/celery/celery/issues/1839) with celery multi:

 `celery -A lol_stats2 worker -l info -Q default -n default.%h`